 Moebius syndrome is a rare neurological condition that primarily affects the muscles that control facial expressions and eye movement.
 The signs and symptoms of this condition are present at birth.
+There are several moebius syndrome treatment options

-Features of Moebius Syndrome
+Moebius Syndrome At Birth

 Many people with Moebius syndrome are born with a small chin, a small mouth, and a short or unusually shaped tongue.
 The roof of the mouth may have an abnormal opening, referred to as a cleft palate, or be high and arched.
 These abnormalities contribute to problems with speech and dental abnormalities, such as missing or misaligned teeth.